Insurance

 To be successful, the injured person must show that the defendant had a duty to take reasonable care towards them, and they have suffered the injury through a breach of that duty.
 They must also show that the type of loss or injury for which damages are being claimed was a foreseeable result of the breach of the duty.

-It is important to note that in civil claims, volunteers who have significant knowledge about how to complete tasks safely already (say as a result of their normal occupation), may be viewed differently.
-For example, where a painter or decorator volunteers to carry out such an activity they may well be expected to know how to use a ladder safely.
-This will depend very much on the facts of each individual case.
+It is important to note that in civil claims, volunteers who have significant knowledge about how to complete tasks safely already (say, as a result of their normal occupation) may be viewed differently.
+For example, where a painter or decorator volunteers to carry out such an activity, they may well be expected to know how to use a ladder safely.
+This will depend very much on the facts of each case.

 In addition to the common law, there is also criminal (or statute) law.
-This is the written law of the land, consisting of Acts of Parliament or Rules, Regulations or Orders made under them.
-Criminal liability can arise for failing to comply with the requirements of these, leading to prosecution, fines and, in extreme circumstances, custodial sentences.
+This is the written law of the land, consisting of Acts of Parliament or Rules, Regulations, or Orders made under them.
+Criminal liability can arise for failing to comply with these requirements, leading to prosecution, fines, and, in extreme circumstances, custodial sentences.

 The main statutory legislation is the Health and Safety at Work etc. Act 1974, supplemented by more specific regulations made under it.
-The Act applies to any organisation which has at least one employee.
-It requires employers to protect their employees and volunteers if they have them.
+The Act applies to any organisation that has at least one employee.
+It requires employers to protect their employees and volunteers, if they have them.
 In these circumstances, you should generally afford the same level of protection to volunteers as you do to any employees.
-For example, this may mean that you have to provide them with relevant information, training or personal protective equipment.
+For example, this may mean that you have to provide them with relevant information, training, or personal protective equipment.

 It is also important to note that certain aspects of the Act may still apply to you even if you do not have employees.
-In particular, this would be where you control non-domestic premises used as a place of work or where you provide machinery, equipment, appliances or substances for use there by others (e.g. volunteers, members of the public).
+In particular, this would be where you control non-domestic premises used as a place of work or where you provide machinery, equipment, appliances, or substances for use there by others (for example, volunteers, members of the public).
 Here, you must take reasonable steps to make sure that these are safe.
-For example, if you were providing a ladder for use by volunteers you would need to make sure it is free from any defects.
+For example, if you were providing a ladder for use by volunteers, you would need to make sure it is free from any defects.

-You may also have other, more specific, legal responsibilities too.
-Examples include, the need to complete a fire risk assessment, manage asbestos or where you have construction work completed at your premises.
+You may also have other, more specific, legal responsibilities.
+Examples include the need to complete a fire risk assessment, manage asbestos, or where you have construction work completed at your premises.

 Typical hazards